Norwegian Gambling

 Thus, the Norwegian king Olaf Haraldsson rolled a 13 and gained the island of Hisingen.

-• The first casino appeared in the country only in the 20th century.
-Until that time, all kinds of gambling used to be illegal.
+- The first casino appeared in the country only in the 20th century.
+Until then, all kinds of gambling were illegal.

-• Only in 1927, the Totalisator Act was approved in Norway.
-It was the first law that made gambling legal.
+- The Totalisator Act was approved in Norway only in 1927.
+It was the first law to legalize gambling.

-Currently, Norsk Tipping provides games for mobile phones and online entertainment.
-It is necessary to be a registered user and have Playcard to enjoy any game from Norsk Tipping.
+Currently, Norsk Tipping provides mobile phone games and online entertainment.
+To enjoy any game from Norsk Tipping, you must be a registered user and have a Playcard.

 Monopolization of Slots in Norway

-Norway used to have very liberal legislation concerning slot machines in the 1990s.
+Norway had very liberal legislation concerning slot machines in the 1990s.
 Private operators could place them in public places such as grocery stores, bars, hotels, and gas stations.

 The gross turnover from slot machines in 2001 and 2004 was 9 billion and 26 billion NOK, respectively.
-A massive increase in comparison with 1990 was observed.
-In 1990, the revenue reached only 200 million NOK.
+This was a massive increase compared with 1990, when the revenue reached only 200 million NOK.
 Interestingly, slot machines brought in 64% of the total turnover of the entire gambling industry in Norway in 2004.

 In 2002, the authorities started trying to limit the number of slots.
 In 2003, the Norwegian parliament authorized the state-owned company Norsk Tipping to monopolize slots in Norway.
 The law became valid in 2007.
 It was mentioned that the entire revenue would be used for charitable purposes.
-The revenue from slots is an essential source of income for sports teams, charity funds, and other organizations.
+Slots revenue is an essential source of income for sports teams, charity funds, and other organizations.

 The creation of the monopoly is explained by the desire of the Norwegian authorities to prevent and combat problem gambling through more severe age restrictions and market monitoring.

-Norsk Tipping exchanged all the old slot machines for new MULTIX slots in 2008.
-The latest slot machines allow strictly regulating and limiting games.
+In 2008, Norsk Tipping exchanged all the old slot machines for new MULTIX slots.
+The latest slot machines allow strictly regulated and limited games.

 All data of MULTIX slots are stored in the data warehouse of Norsk Tipping, including:

-At the moment, there are about 1,200 places for gambling in Norway.
-They offer approximately 2,750 Multix slots.
+At the moment, there are about 1,200 gambling places in Norway, offering approximately 2,750 Multix slots.

 Poker in Norway

-Poker is one of the most popular card games in the world.
-To be sure, Norway is not an exception.
+Poker is one of the most popular card games in the world, and Norway is no exception.
 Nonetheless, poker in Norway used to be illegal.
-It was prohibited to organize poker games, in particular, major tournaments.
-The Norwegian poker players were even forced to hold the Poker Championships of Norway in foreign countries.
+It was prohibited to organize poker games, particularly major tournaments.
+Norwegian poker players were even forced to hold the Poker Championships of Norway in foreign countries.
 Stockholm and Dublin usually hosted such tournaments.

 Yet, the Norwegians have been able to play poker at home since January 1, 2015.
 But there are specific terms and conditions: